Donna Hylton

-Donna Hylton is a Jamaican-American convicted murderer.
+Donna Hylton is a Jamaican-American feminist, author, and activist.
 She was convicted at age 20 of murder in the second degree and two counts of kidnapping in the first degree for her role in the kidnapping, rape, torture, and murder of New York businessman Thomas Vigliarolo in 1985.
 Sentenced to 25 years to life, Hylton was paroled in 2012 after serving more than 26 years.
 Following her time in prison, Hylton earned a bachelor’s degree in behavioral science and a master’s degree in English from Mercy College, and now works as an activist, public speaker, and community health advocate for Mt.
 Sinai St. Luke’s.
 She is the author of the memoir A Little Piece of Light.

 Biography

 Early life

 In her memoir, A Little Piece of Light (2018), Hylton characterized the first 20 years of her life as "adult hands harming me instead of protecting me."
 During early childhood, Donna Patricia Walden lived in her birthplace of Port Antonio, Jamaica, with her mother, a devotee of Obeah, a spiritual practice of the West Indies.
-Hylton felt that her mother, who may have been bipolar, used her as a "real-life voodoo doll," and recalled, "It was routine for her to burn me with fire and cut me with a knife."
+Hylton felt that her mother, who may have been bipolar, used her as a "real-life voodoo doll", and recalled, "It was routine for her to burn me with fire and cut me with a knife."

 In June 1972, four months before Hylton's eighth birthday, her mother exchanged her for "a handful of money" from a childless couple, Roy and Daphne Hylton, who took the girl to live with them in New York City, where she acquired her adoptive surname.
-Two years later, when she was 9, Roy Hylton began to sexually abuse her on a regular basis.
-During the summer of 1979, at age 14, she was sexually abused by her math tutor, a married man.
+Hylton alleges that two years later, when she was 9, Roy Hylton began to sexually abuse her on a regular basis.
+During the summer of 1979, at age 14, she claims she was sexually abused by her math tutor.

-Later that summer, she ran away to Philadelphia with a man who lived in an upstairs apartment with his mother.
+Later that summer, she claims she ran away to Philadelphia with a man who lived in an upstairs apartment with his mother.
 Ten years older than Hylton, he raped her in a motel room.
 "Whatever part of me wasn't broken," she recollects, "is broken now."
 They remained together in Philadelphia for five months.
 "Sometimes, after he rapes me, he sits against the wall and orders me to crawl around the apartment on my hands and knees, like a dog.
 He stands up and urinates on my skin; he pushes the glowing tip of a cigarette against my bare leg."
 When he beat her, he said: "I'm a man, and I do what I want."
 In January 1980, they returned to New York, where Hylton discovered she was pregnant.
 Stunned at the news, Hylton claims the man responded, "No wonder you're pregnant, you're a whore!"
-Hylton recalled he knocked her down and raped her.
-In February 1981, at age 16, Hylton gave birth to a daughter.
+Hylton claims he knocked her down and raped her.
+In February 1981, at age 16, Hylton gave birth to a daughter, a person nobody has found record of.